 According to the 1851 census, Dr. Hart M. Proudfoot was living and practicing medicine in Howard Township (Chatham-Kent).
 He is mentioned in a book by O.K.
 Watson, titled “Memories of Ridgetown”.
 Dr. Proudfoot was listed as a physician in Ridgetown around 1854.

 Dr. Proudfoot married Sarah Gillis, who was born in 1828 in Ontario.
-They had at least 4 children; Margaret Proudfoot (died as a small child), Robert Hart Proudfoot, William Arthur Proudfoot and Mary Laidlaw Proudfoot.
+They had at least 4 children; Margaret Proudfoot (who died as a small child), Robert Hart Proudfoot, William Arthur Proudfoot and Mary Laidlaw Proudfoot.

 In 1857 Dr. Proudfoot was listed in the business directory of Wellington Square (which was located in Nelson Twp, Halton County), Ontario.